marchelbling/marc.helbling.fr/content/post/2015-05-17-what-could-go-wrong.md

 ### Security & credentials

-* as most staff members will have extra privileges, there are a good target for account hijacking.
+* as most staff members will have extra privileges, they are a good target for account hijacking.
   You must enforce strong password/authentication policy for staff members, be it on your service or external services like code hosting.
 * when dealing with people’s money, be very careful.
 Double check & test everything.
 Implement a